waynekhan/MAC0432-docker/sonarqube-latest/README.md

 Email Address []:
 ```

-NB: `ca.waynekhan.local` being the FQDN of the CA.
+NB: `ca.waynekhan.local` is the FQDN of my CA, yours will differ.

 2. As the server, generate its private key and certificate signing request: